aguscruiz/aguscruiz/README.md

 **✨ Brave AI**

-Designing [Brave's AI assistant](https://brave.com/leo), a tool that offers a way to have AI interact with your browser, ask questions about your tabs (active or history and bookmarks) and a powerful agentic mode.
+Designing [Brave's AI assistant](https://brave.com/leo), a tool that offers a way to have AI interact with your browser, ask questions about your tabs (active or history and bookmarks) and a powerful AI browsing mode.

 </td>
 <td width="50%">